zmdominguez/zmdominguez.github.io/_posts/2019-07-08-debug-options-actions.md

 When this option is turned on, we send all the Logcat information from  our app into a text file:
 {% gist be341240af8e9637ac6ffd5605665cc4 save_logcat.kt %}

-(Note to self: Make the filename more human readable! :thinking:)

 Getting those logs out of a particular device can be fiddly, dealing with multiple OEMs and USB variations.
 And those logs are pretty useless just sitting there, so we put in the option to send those files to us:
 {% gist be341240af8e9637ac6ffd5605665cc4 send_files.kt %}